 Several Simmons Hanly Conroy clients have been employed at mining operations throughout the United States.
 These include mines in the following states:

-Even though not all coal mines were home to asbestos, most mining equipment accounted for an additional threat of exposure.
+Even though not all coal mines were home to asbestos, most mining equipment accounted for most coal miners risk of exposure.
 Brake linings, welding blankets, pipe insulation and transit panels from mines have all been known to contain asbestos.
 In addition to these common places, asbestos has been found in: